Roommate Agreement Template

-The Roommate Agreement Templates are documents used for establishing a set of formal and informal rules that tenants sharing a rented apartment, home, or condominium agree to follow for the entirety of the lease term.
-It’s mainly used to ensure camaraderie among roommates, who can include strangers, friends, and family.
+A roommate agreement template, also called a “roommate lease agreement”, is a document used for establishing a set of formal and informal rules that tenants sharing a rented apartment, home, or condominium agree to follow for the length of the lease.

 Roommate Agreements by State